 > An ICOM IC M-802 SSB with an ICOM AT-141 tuner Single Side-band (SSB) unit, connected to a Pactor modem p4 DR7400 also installed in August 2018 to complete our long-range communication systems - a "Giant Dynaplate" installed under the port quarter of the hull makes for the adequate grounding of the SSB.
-Picture here is just the equipment needed to install the SSB set itself; we managed to find spaces for everything (see pictures of chart table area above)
+Pictured here is just the equipment needed to install the SSB set itself; we managed to find spaces for everything (see pictures of chart table area above)

-> A Furuno NX-300 modern Navtex receiver with its own aerial, but currently linked to our RR Mast-head aerial for long-range communication (using its the supplied Furuno aerial gave the most appalling results!)
+> A Furuno NX-300 modern Navtex receiver with its own aerial, but it is currently linked to our RR Mast-head aerial for long-range communication (using its the supplied Furuno aerial gave the most appalling results!)

 > Iridium Pilot satellite phone (or IOP - Iridium Open Port) and Internet communication unit, with an on-board Netgear WiFi hub

 which links this external communication with our computers & iPad.
-We have two dedicated laptops (an HP Pavilion and a Durabook laptop, both
+We have two dedicated laptops (an HP Pavilion and a Durabook laptop), both

 specifically suited and programmed for our communication needs.
 One has a solid state hard disk, operates under Windows 7, and has all